08 May Staying Alone? Be Safe!

 It also means a reorientation of ideas on the part of the elderly (primarily) and that of the family members.

 Staying alone: a preferred choice

 - Living by yourself is a statement of independence and freedom.
 One has the freedom to choose how to live, what to wear, where and when to go, and so on.
-Of course, this presupposes a certain degree of financial security that allows one to live freely from worry on money issues.
+Of course, this presupposes a certain degree of financial security that allows one to live free from worry about money issues.

-- Living alone keeps one occupied, handling day to day problems hence one remains in tune with everyday living helping them to nurture one’s self esteem.
+- Living alone keeps one occupied, handling day-to-day problems hence one remains in tune with everyday living helping one to nurture one’s self-esteem.